 There is a large quantity of food available, but you often are less active than you should be.
 Distracted eating is also common, with one hand on the phone or an eye focused on a nearby screen.

 In order to address menopausal symptoms, you must balance your digestive fire, support your liver to process out toxins more efficiently, and remove any ama that is circulating through the blood and lymph.
 That is a tall order, but not an insurmountable one.

 Best Diet For Menopause Symptoms

-Starting with digestion, look at your food choices and eliminate foods that may cause imbalance in your system.
-Xenoestrogens may be found in inorganic fruits, vegetables, meats and dairy.
-Buying organic is a good way to limit your exposure to pesticides, herbicides and fungicides that can disturb your hormonal balance.
+Starting with digestion, look at your food choices and eliminate foods that may cause an imbalance in your system.
+Xenoestrogens may be found in inorganic fruits, vegetables, meats, and dairy.
+Buying organic is a good way to limit your exposure to pesticides, herbicides, and fungicides that can disturb your hormonal balance.